My anthropology research uses evolutionary theory to look at how people cooperate (or not) in households, families and larger groups.

 For the theoretical bit, I made mathematical models and computer simulations of evolutionary dynamics to look at how mortality in the environment and competition between siblings shape birth patterns (published in the Journal of Evolutionary Biology).

-For the empirical bit, I worked with Saami reindeer herders in the county of Finnmark, Norway (published in Behavioral Ecology and Human Ecology).
+For the empirical bit, I worked with Saami reindeer herders in the county of Finnmark, Norway.
 I used experimental economic games and statistics to understand how Saami people worked together in herding groups.
-I’ve also looked at how kinship, reputation and reciprocity affect how Mosuo farmers work together in southwestern China (we’re working on publishing this at the moment).
+I’ve also looked at how kinship, reputation and reciprocity affect how Mosuo farmers work together in southwestern China.